 • Change your mind to something else by listening to music or watching tv

-• If you have na upset stomach avoid indulging in anything
+• If you have an upset stomach avoid indulging in anything

 Common anti-emesis medicines: